jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The intellectual breakthrough of Pre-Socratic philosophers marked a fundamental shift in human understanding.
 Being the first to successfully challenge mythological narratives, they demonstrated that the universe operates according to discoverable natural laws.
 This revolutionary approach provided humanity with the tools—and just as important—the example of how humans can methodically deconstruct our storytelling to actually understand nature.

-After these pre-socratic philosophers, we had Socrates.
+After these Pre-Socratic philosophers, we had Socrates.
 He did not make many contributions to unearth physical laws, but he used the methods of such, to question human society.
-Asking "What is "matter" served as an example of "What is justice".
-Because of his, and his students Plato and Aristotle, enormous influence, Greek philosophy could much better question human narratives.
+Asking "What is matter" served as an example of "What is justice".
+Because of him, and his students Plato and Aristotle's, enormous influence, Greek philosophy could much better question human narratives.

 Aristotle was especially vital.

 Aristotle relied heavily on human senses and brain because he had only had simple tools like sundials and water clocks to make observations and measurements.
 Thus, his system was based on a qualitative approach that sought to understand the natural world through observation and logical reasoning.
 He wrote expansive works on everything from storytelling to ethics to physics.

 And not much changed for centuries.
-Following Aristotle Greek, Roman, and Islamic scholars added and clarified his works into systems of astronomy, physics, chemistry, and geology that worked fairly well.
+Following Aristotle, Greek, Roman, and Islamic scholars added and clarified his works into systems of astronomy, physics, chemistry, and geology that worked fairly well.

 Sailors could navigate the seas, engineers could calculate angles, blacksmiths could improve their steel.
 Society functioned with occasional improvements.

-When totally new instruments were introduced did everything change.
+When totally new instruments were introduced, everything change.
 In the 16th to 17th centuries, glass makers could make lenses, technicians could make printing press.
 With the invention of the telescope and microscope, the human mind finally had new ways to experience the world differently.
 With easy books, people could spread their data, findings, and ideas.

 To make sense of all the new information we expanded natural philosophy to something more systematic.
 Francis Bacon revolutionized scientific methodology by introducing the empirical approach and the scientific method.
 He championed systematic observation and experimentation as the primary means of acquiring knowledge, challenging the prevailing reliance on philosophical speculation and ancient authorities.